Excerpts from a lecture given on 7/11/86

 © The Teachings of Yogi Bhajan

-The complete lecture can be found in I am a Woman pps.
-141 - 144, available through KRI.
+This lecture can be found in I am a Woman, available through KRI.